wp-plugins/trexanh-property/readme.txt

 == Changelog ==

+= 0.4.1 =

+* Fix - Add New button should use first enabled property type.
+Show link to property type config page if there is no enabled property types.

 = 0.4 =

 * Feature - allow to define new property type (e.g. Landing); with a property type we can add/remove/change attribute (e.g. Bath room number); Each property type can have its own template or fall back to default template